Tinie Tempah: 2015–present: Youth, television and new music

 On 21 June 2015, Tinie released the first single from his upcoming third studio album, "Not Letting Go", which features fellow British artist Jess Glynne.
 To promote the single, he performed it with Sasha Keable on The Graham Norton Show on 19 June as Glynne was unavailable due to her having vocal surgery shortly before.
 The single charted at number 1 in the UK on 28 June 2015, gifting Tinie his sixth number one single.
 However, on the week of 23 October 2015, Tinie earned his seventh UK number one single with "Turn the Music Louder (Rumble)", a song by KDA, which also features English singer-songwriter Katy B. In December 2015, Tinie released the mixtape Junk Food, with collaborations from a large number of British artists.
-Girls Like featuring Zara Larsson was the second single from Youth, released in May 2016.
+"Girls Like" featuring Zara Larsson was the second single from Youth, released in May 2016.
 The single peaked at number five on the UK Official Charts, later being certified Platinum.

-Text from Your Ex featuring Tinashe was the third single released from Youth, charting at number 23 on the UK Official Charts.
+"Text from Your Ex" featuring Tinashe was the third single released from Youth, charting at number 23 on the UK Official Charts.
 The album was released on 14 April 2017 by Parlophone and Disturbing London Records.
 The album debuted at number 9 on the UK Official Charts, gifting Tinie his third top ten album.
 The album would exit the UK Albums Chart after three weeks.

 In a 2020 episode of The Big Narstie Show, Tinie Tempah changed his stage name to Tinie.

 In September 2021, Tempah released the single “Love Me Like This” featuring vocalist Maia Wright.
 The track interpolates “Do You Really Like It?” as performed by DJ Pied Piper and the Masters of Ceremonies.
-The single failed to chart.
+On 12 May 2023, Tempah released the single "How You Samba" alongside Kris Kross Amsterdam and Mexican singer Sofía Reyes.

+On 18 July 2025, Tempah released the single "Eat It Up", in collaboration with Skepsis.
+On 22 July 2025, he performed a medley of his hits, plus "Eat it Up", on ITV1's dating reality television show Love Island.